 If you’ve never published a book before, your proposal will need to be much meatier and extensive.
 You need to show the potential publishers that you have the chops and the know-how to finish this book and do it well.

 Because I’d already published a memoir when I wrote the proposal for A Letter From Paris (so my first memoir did the ‘heavy lifting’ of showing the potential publishers that I could deliver a manuscript), my book proposal was a little shorter than many I’ve seen for unpublished authors.

 For my literary agent to sell A Letter From Paris to potential publishers, my book proposal included:

-- Synopsis – and this included comparative titles and a sense of where it would sit in the marketplace.
+- Synopsis / Overview – and this included comparative titles and a sense of where it would sit in the marketplace.